 Building near the boundary

-There are rules governing the distances that single detached housing and other associated structures can be set back from front, rear and side property boundaries.
-Find out more about the standard requirements and how to apply for a siting variation if necessary.
+There are rules that govern the distance a house and other structures are from the front, rear and side property boundaries.
+Find out more about the standard setback requirements and how to apply for a siting variation if required.

-The siting of a single detached building and other associated structures are regulated by the Design and Siting Standard of the Queensland Development Code.
-Find out the boundary setbacks required for lots under 450m² and for lots 450m² and over.
+The Queensland Development Code regulates the siting of a single detached building and other associated structures.
+Find out the boundary setbacks required for lots under 450 square metres and for lots 450 square metres and over.

-A full assessment application is required if the proposal does not meet the eligibility criteria for an express assessment.
-Find out how to apply for this application type which has both standard and building certifier fast track options.
+A full assessment siting variation application is required if the proposal does not meet the eligibility criteria for express assessment.
+Find out how to apply for this type of siting variation.
+There are both standard and building certifier fast track options.

-If you are building near the boundary and need a siting variation, it is recommended that you advise your neighbours.
-For Full Assessment applications, you are required to provide a written outcome of your consultation with your neighbours or advise why this could not occur.
+Council recommends you advise your neighbours if you are planning to build near the boundary and need a siting variation.
+Full assessment applications require a written outcome of your consultation with your neighbours or advice why this could not occur.